Best No-Fee High-Yield Savings Rates December 2024

 If you’re looking to find a great high-yield savings account, but want to avoid any pesky fees, you’re in luck.
 Many savings accounts let you avoid monthly fees while still earning a high rate of return, in many cases over 4%.
 With a no-fee high-yield savings account, you’ll have the benefit of a high APY, but won’t have to cut into your earnings by offsetting any additional monthly fees.

 When the Federal Reserve began its interest-rate hiking campaign in March 2022 in an attempt to combat high inflation, savings rates also rose.
 However, as the Fed began holding rates steady, savings rates started to inch down.
-And since the Fed cut rates for the first time in four years at its latest meeting, rates have fallen further and will fall more throughout the year.
+And since the Fed cut rates for the second time this year at its latest meeting, rates have fallen further and will fall more throughout the year.
 Therefore, it's smart to take advantage of rates while they remain high.

 The best no-fee high-yield savings rates